nicole-hjlin/harvard_cs282_ptg/README.md

 This will specify the directory folder via name/hyperparameters, and perturbation/explanation parameters

-Then run the following command:
+Statistics can be computed using the following command

 ```
 python3 postprocess.py --loo \ # use for leave-one-out as source of randomness